JUMP TO A TOPIC

 More About Mesothelioma Specialist Dr. Hassan Khalil

-Dr. Khalil is a member of the thoracic surgery team at Brigham and Women’s Hospital in Boston, Massachusetts.
-He also is part of the Dana‑Farber Cancer Institute surgery team and specializes in treating pleural mesothelioma.
+Dr. Khali is a member of the thoracic surgery team at Brigham and Women’s Hospital in Boston, Massachusetts.
+He is also part of the Dana‑Farber Cancer Institute surgery team and specializes in treating pleural mesothelioma.
+This type of mesothelioma forms in the lining of the lungs.

 After working in biomedical engineering, Dr. Khalil received a medical degree from the University of Texas.
-He is at the forefront of new surgery techniques, including use of robotics.
-He has used his biomedical engineering experience to improve lung surgery techniques and limit the duration of air leaks after surgery.
+He uses new surgery techniques, including robotics.
+He uses his biomedical engineering experience to improve lung surgery techniques and limit the duration of air leaks after surgery.

-“I believe any incremental improvement in therapy adds a lot to the patient’s lifespan and quality of life,” he said in an interview with Mesothelioma Guide.
+“I believe any incremental improvement in therapy adds a lot to the patient’s lifespan and quality of life,” Dr. Khalil says.

 His training includes tutelage from three esteemed pleural mesothelioma surgeons: Dr. Abraham “Avi” Lebenthal, Dr. Marcelo DaSilva and Dr. Raphael Bueno.
 Drs.
-Lebenthal and Dasilva have since left the Brigham and Women’s Hospital, and Dr. Khalil remains colleagues with Dr. Bueno.
+Lebenthal and Dasilva no longer work at Brigham and Women’s Hospital.
+Dr. Khalil remains colleagues with Dr. Bueno.

 In addition to his medical training and residencies, Dr. Khalil completed three fellowships: